 1. Mark the point where the support is located.
 Drill the anchor bolt and place the rod and angle bar to the support.

 2. Use a pulley and a hoisting rope for the duct support and use the rope to tighten the duct.

 3. Put measures in place that will prevent slipping and tripping when lifting and lowering the duct.
 Make sure you make a barricade and also provide a warning sign.

 6. Slowly hoist the duct until the desired height is reached.
 Slip the angle bar below the duct and then release the rope from the duct.
-Same process will follow.
+The same process will follow.

 11. Proposed Control Measures to Reduce the Risks (use additional sheet if necessary)

 1. A three ton truck will be used to transport GI conduits and accessories to the site.
 Vehicles and machinery older than 10 years will not be used and they will all be inspected by main contractor logistic department personnel.
 Be mindful of the site traffic signs and the speed limit of 20 km/h.